 Hedgehogs do not require routine vaccinations but we do recommend an annual veterinary visit for well pet care.
 This will keep you acquainted with your veterinarian and your veterinarian acquainted with your pet.
 Your vet may be able to spot problems that you don’t recognize.

-It is not uncommon for hedgies to skip their first meal in their new home.
-Sometimes hedgehogs are just too busy sleeping or exploring to take the time to eat.
 I do recommend taking the wheel out of the cage for the first couple of nights so your hedgehog can adjust to its new home.
 Make sure your hedgehog is warm and comfortable and that they have easy access to their water bottle or dish.
-It is a good idea to keep your hedgehog on the same diet for at least a month to make sure it is well adjusted to its new home.
-Try new foods gradually instead of introducing a new food “cold turkey”.
 If a hedgehog doesn’t like a new food it simply won’t eat.

 Hedgehogs can have dry skin without having mites.
 Low humidity, diet, bedding or just the general nature of your hedgehog may cause dry skin.
-You can make a homemade oatmeal soak by placing a handful of oatmeal in cheesecloth or panty hose and the putting it in a warm bath with your hedgehog.
+You can make a homemade oatmeal soak by placing a handful of oatmeal in a cheesecloth or panty hose and then putting it in a warm bath with your hedgehog.
+We sell moisturizing oatmeal bath soaks made with soothing lavender and infused with our NIKS oil.
 Aveeno makes a product for human babies that is an oatmeal shampoo which also works well.
-In extreme cases you can put a couple of drops of olive oil directly on their skin to help sooth some of the dryness.
-A small amount of flaxseed oil may also help dry skin as well as be beneficial for digestion and overall good health.
+In extreme cases you can put a couple of drops of olive oil directly on their skin to help soothe some of the dryness.
+A small amount of flaxseed or salmon oil placed in their food may also help dry skin as well as be beneficial for digestion and overall good health.
 If the dry skin doesn’t clear up your veterinarian may want to check for mites or fungus.

 The most common health problem in hedgehogs is mites.
 Mites can be contacted through bedding or other animals.
 Signs of mites include dry flaky skin, scratching, redness of skin and or scabs or sores.
 If you suspect that your hedgehog has mites the best thing to do is to seek treatment from a veterinarian.
 Revolution has become the most popular treatment for mites (compared to the traditional use of Ivermectin).